PeterHuberSg/WpfWindowsLib/README.md

-# WpfWindowsLib: Library with basic WPF Window functionality
+# Base WPF Window for data entry

 ## About